Reasons to Convert Your Film to DVD Today

 Old Film Doesn’t Last Forever

 You might feel as if old film sitting in the attic isn’t going anywhere fast; you know exactly where it is and you can easily grab it and throw in onto DVD when you get around on it.
 Unfortunately, old films weren’t designed to last forever.
 Dust-build up can damage them and the tape itself naturally deteriorates over time.
 This can compromise the picture quality or even make the film completely unwatchable, making it virtually impossible to convert to another format.
 Videotape, in particular, is very susceptible to mould if kept in a humid environment, causing it to stick within the case, making it unplayable.
 In addition, because video and audio tapes are magnetically recorded, they are also susceptible to erasure if located near large electromagnetic fields; ie speakers or large motors.
-One would have to suspicious of any tape over 15 years old being affected this way so it would be timely to consider having them converted to DVD.
+One would have to suspicious of any tape over 15 years old being affected this way so it would be timely to consider having them converted to DVD from old videotapes.